Diocese of Roermond: History

 Originally established on 12 May 1559, on territories split off from the Metropolitan Archdiocese of Cologne (Keulen, now in Germany) and Diocese of Liège (Luik, now in Belgium).

-During the Napoleonic era, on 1801.07.15 it lost territory to establish the Apostolic Vicariate of Grave–Nijmegen, on 1801.11.29 the diocese was suppressed, its territory being divided between the above vicariate and to establish the (German) Diocese of Aachen (Aix-la-Chapelle).
+During the Napoleonic era, on 15 July 1801 it lost territory to establish the Apostolic Vicariate of Grave–Nijmegen.
+On 29 November 1801 the diocese was suppressed, its territory being divided between the above vicariate and the establishment of the (German) Diocese of Aachen (Aix-la-Chapelle).

 It was re-established in 1840 by the Holy See as (pre-diocesan) Apostolic Vicariate of Limburg.
 In 1853 it was promoted as Diocese of Roermond and gained territory from the Belgian Diocese of Liège.

-During the sixties of the twentieth century, the relatively strong demarcation between the Catholic south on one side and the Calvinist west and north on the other side of the Netherlands started to diminish.
-In the second half of the twentieth century a rapid secularization and strong loss of religious affiliation have taken place in Limburg.
+During the 1960s, the relatively strong demarcation between the Netherlands' Catholic south and its Calvinist northwest began to diminish.
+Since the second half of the twentieth century, a rapid secularization and strong loss of religious affiliation have taken place in Limburg.